MihaiTabara/releasewarrior-2.0/docs/mergeduty/howto.md

 1. Upon successful run, `mozilla-esr${VERSION}` should get a `commit` like [this](https://hg.mozilla.org/releases/mozilla-esr68/rev/2d43ffaa9d1adf29b71f0b7354374463c8d7b621).
 1. Verify new changesets popped on https://hg.mozilla.org/releases/mozilla-esr`$ESR_VERSION`/pushloghtml

-### Turn off the long living merge instance

-The machine is not configured to automatically shut down.
-We should manually stop the merge instance inbetween merge days (6-8 weeks apart)

 ### Reply to relman central bump completed

 Reply to the migration request with the template: